 First year I.T.C.
+Two full semesters Second year I.T.C.
 Two full semesters

-Second year I.T.C.

-Two full semesters

-Third year Georgia State University's School of Urban Life

-Four full quarters, 60 quarter hours

-(10 quarter hours equivalent may be accepted from

-I.T.C. course work)

-Evidence of proficiency in language or statistics, etc. Satisfactory completion of thesis on master's level.
+Third year Georgia State University's School of Urban Life Four full quarters, 60 quarter credits (10 quarter credits equivalent may be accepted from I.T.C. course work) Evidence of proficiency in language or statistics, etc. Satisfactory completion of thesis on master's level.
 Awarding of M.S. degree

-Fourth I.T.C.

-(one-half) One full semester

-year Awarding of M.Div. degree
+Fourth (one-half) year I.T.C.
+One full semester Awarding of M.Div. degree

-Special Note: All financial arrangements must be made by the student in relation to each school as he plans to attend each.
-There is no over-all funding of the program or general scholarships cover all 31⁄2 years and from one source, at the present time.
+Special Note: All financial arrangements must be made by the student in relation to each school as attendance in each is planned.
+There is no over-all funding of the program or general scholarships covering all 31/2 years and from one source, at the present time.
 Additional information about the M.S. in Urban Life should be obtained directly from the School of Urban Life, Georgia State University.